EHernandez1213/Readme-generator/README.md

   ## Contribute

-  There is no current way for someone to contribute.
+  There is currently no way to contribute

   ## Test

-  There is no current way for someone to test this project.
+  There is currently no way to test this.

   ## Questions